 Animals were routinely denied water.
 Many animals rushed to drink or soak themselves when water was provided for up to an hour.

-On October 2, 2014, PETA met with and submitted detailed eyewitness statements, video and photographic evidence, and veterinary reports to the Colorado Department of Agriculture, which licenses Jurassic Pets and at least two of the Kubics’ other operations under the Pet Animal Care and Facilities Act (PACFA).
+PETA submitted court records of the Kubics’ convictions, detailed eyewitness statements, and video and photographic evidence to the U.S. Department of Agriculture, which licenses the Kubics’ operations under the Animal Welfare Act (AWA).

-Please urge officials to ensure a permanent end to this systemic cruelty by revoking the Kubics’ PACFA licenses.
+Please urge officials to ensure a permanent end to this systemic cruelty by terminating the Kubics’ AWA license(s).